Who can be a Councillor

 Standing for election as an independent candidate

 If you plan to stand for the council as an independent, Electoral Services will be pleased to give you more information.
 This is all explained in the candidates pack.
+You can contact the team by telephone on 01484221650 or email electoral.registration@kirklees.gov.uk.

-Support for councillors
+Support for Councillors

 Office space